 While recycling is an important part of eco-friendly living, we can’t always rely on individuals to sort their waste properly.
 To reduce the problem of incorrect waste sorting, smart bins were developed.
 They use object recognition based on artificial intelligence (AI) to automatically sort recyclable materials into separate and correct compartments.

-Many smart bins also have the ability to control fill levels and compress waste when necessary.
-These waste bins take the human factor out of the sorting procedure and make material processing easier and faster for recycling facilities, thus showing how technology can contribute to environmental sustainability in a positive way.
+Many smart bins also can control fill levels and compress waste when necessary.
+These waste bins take the human factor out of the sorting procedure and make material processing easier and faster for recycling facilities, thus showing how technology can positively contribute to environmental sustainability.

 Waste level sensors